 Name of Pupil: Class:

 Name of Service Project:

 Name of Supervising Staff Member:

 Date(s) of Service:

 Total Number of Hours:

 Description of Activity:

 Comments/Feedback of Supervisor:

+commency readout of Supervisor.

-IMPORTANT NOTE FOR COMMUNITY SERVICE AWARD
+IMPORTANT NOTE FOR COMMUNITY SEE RVICE AWARD

-ESK Community service is voluntary, unpaid work that helps of Community service is not the same as an internship, job shade -
+ESK Community service is voluntary, unpaid work that he Community service is not the same as an internship, job

-Community service projects will be presented by ESK staff throneed to contact the supervising staff member about joining a Buddies for S1, School Beautification, Anti-bullying Project, Restriction project.
+Community service projects will be presented by ESK sta need to contact the supervising staff member about join Buddies for S1, School Beautification, Anti-bullying Proje ing a project.
 (Some examples are

-Ukrainian pupils) To earn an ESK Community Service Award a minimum of 12 ho during one school year is required. ours of community service
+Ukrainian pupils) To earn an ESK Community Service Award a minimum of during one school year is required.
+12 hours of community service

-Students may join more than one community service project t but remember commitment to a project is necessary in order signature.
+Students may join more than one community service probut remember commitment to a project is necessary in a signature.

-Students are encouraged to create an ESK community service friends. project of their own or with
+Students are encouraged to create an ESK community se friends. rvice project of their own or with

 Pupil's Signature:

 Supervising Staff Member's Signature: